 “November Project™ is a FREE fitness movement that was born in Boston as a way to stay in shape during cold New England months.
-Now present in multiple cities in across four time zones in North America, the movement is using a simple sense of accountability (verbal) to motivate and encourage people of all ages, shapes, sizes and fitness levels to get out of their beds and get moving.
-Our members vary from Olympic medalists, professional athletes, marathoners, triathletes, current and former collegiate athletes all the way to complete fitness rookies and recent couch potatoes just looking to kickstart their healthy life choices.
+Now present in multiple cities across four time zones in North America, the movement is using a simple sense of accountability (verbal) to motivate and encourage people of all ages, shapes, sizes, and fitness levels to get out of their beds and get moving.
+Our members vary from Olympic medalists, professional athletes, marathoners, triathletes, and current and former collegiate athletes all the way to complete fitness rookies and recent couch potatoes just looking to kickstart their healthy life choices.
 If you think that you’re not fit enough to join the group, stop thinking and come see what the fuss is all about.

 How can you join?
 Simple… Just show up!” -November Projects website

-November Project is all over the country and the tribe in San Diego, which I’m a member of, had a competition with the tribe from Washington DC to see who could get the most miles running, cycling and walking in the month of May.
+November Project is all over the country and the tribe in San Diego, which I’m a member of, had a competition with the tribe from Washington DC to see who could get the most miles running, cycling, and walking in the month of May.
 We tracked our miles by making teams in the Charity Miles app, one for San Diego and one for Washington DC.
 During the month both tribes raised money for Team RWB.
 The top male and female from each tribe won a TomTom Multi-Sport Cardio Watch, and the tribe with the most miles won bragging rights.
 The Washington DC tribe crushed us (the San Diego Team).
 It’s all good though since we had fun doing it, and it raised money for a great charity, that has a lot of members come to November Project workouts.

-Thanks November Project San Diego and Washington DC for getting people moving and logging miles for Team RWB. #everymilematters #charitymiles
+Thanks, November Project San Diego and Washington DC for getting people moving and logging miles for Team RWB. #everymilematters #charitymiles